 In cases like these…

-What you’re typically going to find is that in most life insurance companies aren’t going to be willing to insure someone for a traditional life insurance policy which will mean that most folks in this situation will need to pursue a Guaranteed Issue Life Insurance Policy if they still wish to be able to qualify for “some” coverage.
+You’ll typically find that most life insurance companies aren’t willing to insure someone for a traditional life insurance policy.
+This means that most folks in this situation must pursue a Guaranteed Issue Life Insurance Policy if they still wish to qualify for “some” coverage.

 - Take their time reviewing their options.